 Phone.com offers video conferencing on Plus and Pro tiers.
 Grasshopper does not offer video conferencing at any tier.
 For operators who specifically use integrated video conferencing for client calls, supplier meetings, or team coordination, Phone.com delivers the workflow within the same platform.
 Grasshopper users have to use Zoom, Google Meet, or Microsoft Teams separately.

-The honest tradeoff: Grasshopper’s positioning is “we are a phone system, not a unified communications platform.”
+The honest tradeoff: Grasshopper’s positioning is that it is a phone system, not a unified communications platform.
 That is an intentional design choice.
 For operators who specifically want a separate dedicated phone tool alongside their existing video conferencing solution, Grasshopper’s narrow scope is acceptable.
 For operators who want voice and video in one platform, Phone.com is the more complete offering.

 6. Real CRM Integrations Versus Grasshopper’s Limited Integration Set